I’m always cautious when clients ask me about the latest and greatest supplement their friend or relative has recommended to help them lose weight.

 2 - Myristica Fragrans: Studies have shown that this nutmeg seed can cause good weight loss effects .

 3 - Phoria Longana: There may be a link with this ingredient to appetite control, but without clinical trials to confirm it, we wouldn’t recommend this as a suitable weight loss ingredient.

 4 - Teacrine: While researchers did not confirm that it has fat-burning properties, it has been shown to reduce low-density lipoprotein (LDL), also known as "bad cholesterol" .

 5 - MCT Oil: I personally take MCT oil on a regular basis, but its main benefit is for brain function.
 I couldn’t find any evidence that it would help you lose more weight.

 6 - Rhodiola Extract: This is an interesting ingredient and one that we did find scientific support for.
 It seems like it may directly target belly fat .

-7 - B Vitamins: These are generally a good idea for energy levels and to support your metabolism.
+7 - B Vitamins: These are generally a good idea for energy levels and to support your cognitive function .
 However, traditional methods like multivitamins would bring the same positive effects.

 8 - CLA: Conjugated linoleic acid does have a close link to weight loss, supported by studies .
 It’s also becoming a lot more common in these types of supplements.